Dustin Johnson says he's sticking with the PGA Tour - NewsBreak

 “While there has been a lot of speculation surrounding my support for another tour, I want to make it very clear that as long as the best players in the world are playing the PGA Tour, so will I,” DeChambeau said.

-Johnson's statement means no one from the top 10 in the world have indicated any interest in signing up for the league.
-That doesn't include DeChambeau at No. 12, or marquee names like Brooks Koepka and Jordan Spieth.
+Each of the top eight players in the world have indicated they don’t plan to sign up for the Saudi-backed league.
+That doesn’t include some of golf’s other marquee players who have said they are not interested, such as Brooks Koepka and Jordan Spieth.

-“I think it’s nice now that we all can sit down and say, ‘Look, we’re all on the same page here,” McIlroy said.
-“Are there things the tour could do better and they’re working on?
-Of course, but that's the same in any business, in any sports league around the world.”

 It picked up steam over the last two weeks because of Phil Mickelson, who is thought to be the lead player of a new league but has made comments that make it unclear what the six-time major champion actually is pursuing.